robfatland/nexus/ai/index.md

 # en avance: Notes from a lecture
-## delivered by Elle O'Brien 14-October-2025
-### UMich School of Information
+## delivered by Dr. Elle O'Brien 14-October-2025; University of Michigan School of Information

-Past org: Data Version Control

-- Code LLMs (abbreviated here CL) regarding simulation, cata collection, etcetera
+- Code LLMs (abbreviated here CL) are in regular use: simulation, data collection, etc research software
 - Undertrained as a Developer?
 You must be a Scientist!
-- Debugging code you didn't write is difficult
+- Established: Debugging code you didn't write is difficult
-- Inaccuracies in code and comments are a liability
+- Established: Inaccuracies in code and comments are a liability
-- Science context: What is "testing practice"?
+- Science context: 'What is "testing practice"?' (lack of awareness)
-- Survey of scientists who use CL: Excerpted outcomes
+- From a survey of scientists who use CL: Excerpted outcomes
     - Who are you?
-Life sciences and engineering and etcetera
+Life sciences and engineering and etcetera down the domain line
     - What CL do you use?
-Partial: They use Chatbots not GitHub Copilot 3:1
+Ratio 3 to 1: Chatbots over GitHub Copilot (coding assistants)
-        - Chatbots produce longer blocks of code (hypothesis: this increases the cognitive load on R)
+        - Consequently: As Chatbots produce longer blocks of code in comparison...
+        - ...the null hypothesis is that Chatbot code increases cognitive load imposed on the Researcher-Developer
+    - Under what conditions do researchers work with unfamiliar coding languages?
-    - Use case: "language changes" (e.g. due to legacy code, changing labs, specialty tools etcetera)
+        - due to legacy code, moving between labs, domain tools and belike
+    - How do Researcher-Developers interact with documentation?
+        - In short: They don't.
-    - Chat is 1000x easier than documentation...
+            - "Chat is 1000x easier than documentation."
-        - Why use documentation?
-CL can read and apply it for me
+            - "Why use documentation?
+The CL can read it and apply it for me"
+    - How does research code **testing** get done?
-    - Testing: Ad hoc, eyeball, not systematic
+        - Ad hoc or 'eyeball' methods; not systematic
-        - Unsurprising: This can easily lead to failure modes
+        - This can easily lead to failure modes
+    - Another common theme is incorrect mental models...
+        - ...that is: on the part of the Researcher-Developer
+        - "The code is looking at an Internet-based resource..."
+        - ...when in fact the code is not looking at the Internet
-    - Incorrect mental models by R can lead to failure modes
+        - Needless to say this can produce failure modes

+The survey results proceeded to the relationship between CL effectiveness (perceived) in productivity in relation to facets of skill on the part of the Researcher-Developer.
-The bottom line seems to be: People with experience and skill in software development, the lower the "productivity boost".
+A summary point: People with experience and skill in software development experience a lower "productivity boost" from using a CL, even to the point of *decrease*.

-As part of this process: Be aware of the Retraction Watch database.
-10s-of-k retraction; compare count of papers per year: 3 million.
+Turning to the scientific literature produced as a result of CL collaboration.
+An interesting resource is the Retraction Watch database.
+In one year there are currently O(10k) retractions; in comparison with 3 million published papers per year.

+In summary the narrative suggests the following failure modes:
-Potential failure mode: The quality of scientific literature slowly and quietly degrades.
+- The quality of scientific literature slowly and quietly degrades.

-Potential failure mode: Scientists stop using professional caliber scientific software.
+- Scientists stop using professional caliber scientific software.

-Potential failure mode: Public trust crisis, as featured in the New York Times.
+- Poor research attribitable to CL use results in a public trust crisis, 'as featured in the New York Times'.

-A bottom line I take away is that this is a Cautionary Tale deserving our attention and effort as scientists.
-A grass roots approach (as suggested by the presenter) could begin with "buddy up" with an RSE.
+A Cautionary Tale deserving of attention and effort: As scientists credibility is an important part of how we operate ('philosophy of doubt').
+Where to begin?
+The speaker suggests as an example taking a grass roots approach: "Buddy up" with an RSE.